Puxio/musify-club-playlist-export/README.md

 # musify.club export album to playlist

-Two devTools script to export musify.club albums to m3u and xspf playlists
+Export musify.club albums to xspf playlists and stream in yout favourite player.